HidekiAI/myworld/README.md

 I am the teacher/trainer of MyWorld (and you are the teacher/trainer of your world)...

-Server/client based RPG, where A.I. related integrations may involve usage of trained ML models as well as external services (such as Google Vision, etc) in which, as a solo player, you record your actions you'd want to teach, and M.L. will remember the situations (actions taken based on surroundings, environments, times, stats, etc), so that NPCs surrounding you will take similar actions when similar situations are encountered.
+Server/client based RTS-RPG, where A.I. related integrations may involve usage of trained ML models as well as external services (such as Google Vision, etc) in which, as a solo player, you record your actions you'd want to teach, and M.L. will remember the situations (actions taken based on surroundings, environments, times, stats, etc), so that NPCs surrounding you will take similar actions when similar situations are encountered.
 More you teach, better the NPC will mock and adapt.

 ## Infrastructure